 - The best time to interview students would be any time after the start of the fourth week of the semester proceeding the semester you would like the co-op student to begin working.
 For example, if you would like a student to work during the fall semester, you would want to interview for the position starting the fourth week of the summer semester.
 Interviewing may occur any time during the semester, but the earlier you interview, the larger the pool of available candidates.

-- Job offers can be sent directly to the student; however, please inform the Professional Practice faculty advisor of your selection.
+- Job offers can be sent directly to the student; however, please inform the UC ProPEL faculty advisor of your selection.

 - The typical timeframe is dependent upon the employers’ hiring processes.
 Once an employer is given student portfolios/resumes, it is up to their discretion when they would like to interview the student(s).
 And once they have interviewed, it is again up to the employers’ hiring processes to determine when an offer is made.
 Students typically take no more than a week to accept or decline offers, once made.

 - Ideally, students should be hired by the last week of the semester prior to the one in which they will begin working.
 However, students can be hired into the second week of the semester in which they would work.
 For example, a student should be hired by the last week of the fall semester if they are to begin co-op with a company in the spring semester.
 However, a student can be hired into the second week of the spring semester, if a late need arises.
 The student will still receive credit for the experience if starting a week or two late.